olayasturias/olayasturias.github.io/_projects/2_science_dissemination.md

 I believe knowledge is only valuable when it can be understood and applied by others.
 I am passionate about science dissemination — bringing robotics, computer vision, and AI to audiences of all kinds.
 Here are some of the events I have taken part in.

+## MarineVision (ECCV 2026)

+Invited **keynote speaker** at [MarineVision 2026](https://vap.aau.dk/marinevision/call-for-papers/), the 2nd Workshop on Marine Vision, held in conjunction with the European Conference on Computer Vision (ECCV) in Malmö, Sweden (September 2026).
+The workshop brings together the computer-vision community working on understanding, monitoring, and assessing marine environments — from underwater imaging and 3D reconstruction to species detection and environmental monitoring.

 ## T3chFest

 Invited talk at [T3chFest 2026](https://t3chfest.es/2026/programa/inteligencia-artificial-para-localizacion-visual), the technology festival held at Universidad Carlos III de Madrid (March 2026).
 In _"Inteligencia artificial para la localización visual en robótica submarina"_ I introduced visual SLAM methods that combine deep learning with geometric constraints for more robust, accurate, and reliable underwater navigation, including uncertainty estimation for real-time error detection.